 - The prevention of atherothrombotic events in people undergoing percutaneous coronary intervention (PCI).

-- Non-selective, irreversible inhibitor of cyclo-oxygenase which catalyses the production of thromboxane and prostaglandins.
+- Aspirin irreversibly inhibits cyclo-oxygenase, which catalyses the production of thromboxane and prostaglandins.

 - Antithrombotic action derives from reduction in thromboxane A2.

-- An ADP receptor antagonist that competitively inhibits ADP from binding to platelet receptors, preventing ADP-mediated up-regulation of glycoprotein (GP) IIb/IIIa receptor, again blocking amplification of platelet aggregation.
+- Clopidogrel is a thienopyridine.
+It inhibits the binding of adenosine diphosphate to its platelet receptor, preventing ADP-mediated up-regulation of glycoprotein (GP) IIb/IIIa receptor, again blocking amplification of platelet aggregation.

 - Immediate PCI is necessary for ST-segment elevation myocardial infarction (STEMI); or

 - Stent thrombosis occurred during treatment with clopidogrel; or